bluebirz/bluebirz.github.io/_posts/2019-12-03-befriend-your-queries.md

 ## 1. do less often for `SELECT *`

-“I want everything inside this table” and hit enter for `SELECT *`.
+"I want everything inside this table" and hit enter for `SELECT *`.

-I would say It’s ok to do that but just once is enough to browse our data.
-To select all columns takes unnecessary usage to database server’s memory and it also prolongs your waiting time until you meet the results.
+I would say It's ok to do that but just once is enough to browse our data.
+To select all columns takes unnecessary usage to database server's memory and it also prolongs your waiting time until you meet the results.

 ---